Multi-messenger Astronomy with Quenched Superradiance: Results

 To further illustrate the versatility and the range of this method, we show a few specific scenarios for which both the signals will be relevant.
-We consider four benchmark cases and discuss their imprint in the neutrino flux-energy and gravitational wave frequency-strain space.
-The benchmark cases are shown in Tab. \ref{Tab1}.
-The source of the first BP is motivated from BHs of astrophysical nature, the second BP is motivated by primordial black holes whereas the third and fourth BPs are motivated by supermassive BHs.
+We consider eight benchmark cases (four for the scalar case and four for the vector case) and discuss their imprint in the neutrino flux-energy and gravitational wave frequency-strain space.
+The benchmark cases for the scalar (vector) are shown in Tab. \ref{scalar__BP} (Tab. \ref{vector__BP}).
+For both scalar and vector case, the first benchmark point (BP) is motivated by supermassive BH, the second and third are motivated from astrophysical BH and the final one by PBH.
 The distance of the BHs from the earth has been taken with a conservative approach, i.e., the shortest distance considered in the benchmark cases is much larger than the distance of the BH closest to earth which is at a distance of $480$ pc~\cite{El-Badry:2022zih}.
+Furthermore, the couplings that we consider in the BPs are consistent with the existing bounds~\cite{Kachelriess:2000qc,Farzan:2002wx,Forastieri:2019cuf} and the spin has considered aligned with the observed spin for Sgr $\mathrm{A}^*$~\cite{Daly:2023axh}.
 It is to be noted that the benchmark parameters are considered in such a way that the resulting GW and neutrino flux can be at a level which is in the reach of upcoming GW and neutrino detectors respectively.